StrangeBeeCorp/docs/docs/thehive/configuration/pekko.md

 # Pekko Configuration (Version 5.4+)

+With the release of version 5.4, TheHive transitioned from the Scala framework Akka to [Apache Pekko](https://pekko.apache.org/).
+This change enhances performance and introduces several updates that may require modifications to your `application.conf` file.

+This topic provides instructions on updating your configuration to support this change.

 !!! note "Version compatibility "
     This documentation applies to TheHive version 5.4 and later.
 For instructions related to earlier versions, refer to the [Akka Configuration](./akka.md) topic.

-With the release of TheHive version 5.4, we have transitioned from the Scala framework Akka to [Apache Pekko](https://pekko.apache.org/).
-This change enhances performance and introduces several updates that may require modifications to your `application.conf` file.

-This guide provides instructions on updating your configuration to support this change.

 ## Basic configuration

 For a reliable cluster setup, it's essential to have a minimum of three nodes for TheHive application.
-Each node should be configured with Pekko as outlined below:
+Configure each node with Pekko as outlined below:

 ```yaml
 ## Pekko server